 “Our films attempt to reveal the humanity that is at the heart of these relevant and timely issues,” Barnhart said.
 “One of the things that we’ve found is that when you really go into that space to listen and open yourself up to the process and get at the heart of issues, what you discover is the humanity.”

-“Flint: The Poisoning of an American City,” the latest project from Barnhart and Story Productions, will have its public premiere at the Capitol Theatre in Flint, Michigan, at 7:30 p.m. on Sept.
-12. Tickets are not on sale yet, but Presbyterian News Service will let you know as soon as they are available.
+“Flint: The Poisoning of an American City,” the latest project from Barnhart and Story Productions, had its public premiere at the Capitol Theatre in Flint, Michigan, on Sept.
+12.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Tags: amazon prime, david barnhart, flint: the poisoning of an american city, presbyterian disaster assistance, story productions, the coalition to stop gun violence, Trigger: The Ripple Effect of Gun Violence
+Tags: amazon prime, david barnhart, mission yearbook, presbyterian disaster assistance, story productions, Trigger: The Ripple Effect of Gun Violence, video

-Tags: amazon prime, effect of gun, effect of gun violence, gun, gun violence, intended as a resource, looks at gun, looks at gun violence, presbyterian disaster, presbyterian news service, resource for churches, ripple effect of gun, ripple effect of gun violence, story productions, trigger, trigger looks at gun, trigger looks at gun violence, trigger the ripple, trigger the ripple effect, violence
+Tags: amazon prime, effect of gun, effect of gun violence, gun, gun violence, intended as a resource, looks at gun, looks at gun violence, presbyterian mission agency, resource for churches, ripple effect, ripple effect of gun, ripple effect of gun violence, story productions, trigger, trigger looks at gun, trigger looks at gun violence, trigger the ripple, trigger the ripple effect, violence